 - If you work on only 1 event per day, in one year you will have cleared 356 diseased trees from your emotional forest!
 You will most likely start to feel a lot more peaceful in your everyday life.
 Look out for the differences – sometimes the changes are so subtle that you might not notice them immediately.

 Tips and Tricks for working with your own Personal Peace Procedure

 I have been working my own Personal Peace Procedure for a while and I also teach my clients how to work on theirs.
 From feedback, we’ve found these points to be helpful:

-- You might want to make a list of only 10 in the beginning – start tapping for the one with the biggest charge.
+You might want to make a list of only 10 in the beginning.
+Start tapping for the one that calls for your attention.
 This way at least you make a start.

 I’d love to hear from you.

 Have you started your Personal Peace Procedure yet?